AlainJulien/AlainJulien/README.md

 - 📫 I can reached at alain_j@live.com and any feedback on how to go about projects or just improving in the field is always welcomed.

+- Update: I landed a job as Business Systems Analyst in the public sector of my country and now I am shifting my focus a bit again to BI Engineering..wish me luck

 <!---
 AlainJulien/AlainJulien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.